 The short answer is “opportunity cost.”
-Here’s a real story that’s still unfolding.
-I got a call from a financial advisor whose high-net-worth client’s daughter was about to buy her first home in the $325,000 price range.
-The daughter, let’s call her Grace (not her real name) already has enough of her own assets to buy the house for cash even though she recently started her first job at a salary in the mid $50,000 range.
+Here’s a real story on a home purchase that just recently closed.
+I got a call from a financial advisor whose high-net-worth client’s daughter was about to buy her first home in the $250,000 price range.
+The daughter, let’s call her Grace (not her real name), already had enough of her own assets from an inheritance to buy the house for cash, even though she had just graduated from college a few years ago.

-We’ll let you know how this story ends up in a future newsletter.
-But in the meantime, if you’d like to work with mortgage professionals who take an educational, consultative approach to the liability side of a client’s balance sheet, please give me a call at 262-252- 5102, and I’ll get you connected with one of our licensed, savvy loan consultants.
+If you’d like to work with mortgage professionals who take an educational, consultative approach to helping you fit your mortgage into your overall financial plan, please give me a call at 262-252- 5102, and I’ll get you connected with one of our licensed, savvy loan consultants.